-Incorrect travel controls operation may result in serious injury and even death.

-- Before driving the machine, be aware of the undercarriage position relative to the operator's position.
-If travel motors (M) are located at the front of the cab, the machine will move reverse when travel controls are moved towards cab front.
+- Incorrect travel controls operation may result in serious injury and even death. - Before driving the machine, be aware of the undercarriage position relative to the operator's position.
+If travel motors are located at the front of the cab, the machine will move reverse when travel controls are moved towards cab front.

-AVOID INJURY FROM TRAVEL AND SWING ACCIDENTS
+AVOID INJURY FROM BACK-OVER AND SWING ACCIDENTS

-Make sure the swing and travel area of the machine is clear of all persons and obstacles before operating swing or travel controls.
-To avoid travel and swing accidents:

-- Always look around before you travel or swing the machine.
-Be sure that all bystanders are clear. - Always be alert for bystanders moving into the work area.
-Sound the horn or other signal to warn bystanders before moving machine. - If your view is obstructed, use a signal person when traveling or swinging.
-Always keep the signal person in view. - No machine motions shall be made unless signals are clearly understood by both signalman and operator. - Learn the meanings of all flags, signs, and markings used on the job and confirm with the person in charge of signalling. - Always make sure that rear mirrors are clean and correctly adjusted. - Dust, heavy rain, fog, can reduce visibility.
+- If any person is present near the machine when backing or swinging the upperstructure, the machine may hit or run over that person, resulting in serious injury or death. - To avoid back-over and swing accidents: - Always look around BEFORE YOU BACK UP AND SWING THE MACHINE.
+BE SURE THAT ALL BYSTANDERS ARE CLEAR. - ALWAYS BE ALERT FOR BYSTANDERS MOVING INTO THE WORK AREA.
+USE THE HORN OR OTHER SIGNAL TO WARN BYSTANDERS BEFORE MOVING MACHINE. - USE A SIGNAL PERSON WHEN BACKING UP IF YOUR VIEW IS OBSTRUCTED.
+ALWAYS KEEP THE SIGNAL PERSON IN VIEW. - Use hand signals, which conform to your local regulations, when work conditions require a signal person. - No machine motions shall be made unless signals are clearly understood by both signalman and operator. - Learn the meanings of all flags, signs, and markings used on the job and confirm with the person in charge of signalling. - Always make sure that rear mirrors are clean and correctly adjusted. - Dust, heavy rain, fog, etc., can reduce visibility.
 As visibility decreases, reduce speed and use proper lighting.

-TRAVELING ON SLOPE

-Before moving the machine, confirm which way to move travel pedals/levers for the corresponding direction you wish to go.

-Traveling on a slope may cause the machine to slip or to overturn, possibly resulting in serious injury or death.

-- When traveling up or down a slope, keep the bucket in the direction of travel, approximately 20 - 30 cm above the ground (A).

-- If machine starts to skid or becomes unstable, lower the bucket immediately.

-- Traveling across the face of a slope may cause the machine to skid or to overturn.
+DRIVE MACHINE SAFELY

+- Before moving the machine, confirm which way to move travel pedals/levers for the corresponding direction you wish to go. - Pushing down on the front of the travel pedals or pushing the levers forward moves the machine towards the idlers. - Traveling on a grade may cause the machine to slip or to overturn, possibly resulting in serious injury or death. - When traveling up or down a grade, keep the bucket in the direction of travel, approximately 20 to 30 cm (A) above the ground. - If machine starts to skid or becomes unstable, lower the bucket immediately. - Traveling across the face of a slope may cause the machine to skid or to overturn.
 When travelling (ascending/descending) on a slope, be sure to point the tracks uphill/downhill.

 - Turning on an incline may cause the machine to tip over.
-If turning on an incline is absolutely unavoidable, do so at a place where the slope is gentle and the surface is firm.

-- Do not travel on slopes with an angle exceeding 30°.
+If turning on an incline is absolutely unavoidable, do so at a place where the slope is gentle and the surface is firm. - Do not travel on slopes with an angle exceeding 30°.
 Do not travel across hill on slopes exceeding an angle of 15°.